Francisco Carrillo Morales: Little War

-Being one of the main organizers of the Little War in the Province of Santa Clara, he took up arms in his hometown on November 9, 1879.
+Being one of the main organizers of the Little War in the province of Santa Clara, he took up arms in his hometown on November 9, 1879.
 He had a personal duel with Hermann Brandeyrs, a Prussian officer in the service of Spain.

 His main battles during this war were those of Ingenio Viejo, Caraballo, Itabo, Juan de Vera, Pesquero and Sábanas Nuevas de Jobosí.
 He capitulated with the rank of Brigadier General on September 30, 1880.

 Between 1880 and 1892, he lived in the United States, where he cooperated with the other Cuban independence fighters, including José Martí.
 In 1892, he returned to Cuba to begin preparations for the Cuban War of Independence.

 Cuban War of Independence

 On January 29, 1895, José Martí signed the order in New York City for General Carrillo to rise up in his region of origin.
 4 The Cuban War of Independence began on February 24, 1895, but General Carrillo could not rise up as agreed, as he was arrested by the Spanish authorities.
 He remained a prisoner in La Cabaña Fortress in Havana Carrillo but he was released due to pressure from the U.S. government.

 Deported to the United States, Carrillo managed to return to Cuba on the Horsa on November 17, 1895.
 After landing, he went to Camagüey and placed himself under the orders of the Government of the Republic in Arms.
 On March 27, 1896, General in Chief Máximo Gómez named him Chief of the Fourth Corps of Las Villas.

 As head of said body, Carrillo assisted the expeditionaries on the fourth voyage of the Dauntless steamer.
-On October 1896, he participated in the Battle of Paso de las Damas, in November 1896 where Major General Serafín Sánchez died and Carrillo himself was wounded in the face.
+In October 1896, he participated in the Battle of Paso de las Damas, in November 1896 where Major General Serafín Sánchez died and Carrillo himself was wounded in the face.

 He commanded at several battles throughout the year 1897 as part of the La Reforma Campaign.
 On April 29, 1898, General-in-Chief Máximo Gómez sent him to Key West to coordinate with the American high command the entry of the United States into the war.
 He returned to Cuba in May and ended the war in August with the rank of Major General.

 Political career

 He was a senator for the Santa Clara Province from 1902 to 1910 and from 1913 to 1918.
-Notably, he was vice president of the Republic of Cuba from May 20, 1921, to May 20, 1925, under the presidency of Alfredo Zayas y Alfonso.
+Notably, he was Vice President of Cuba from May 20, 1921, to May 20, 1925, under the presidency of Alfredo Zayas y Alfonso.

 Major General Francisco Carrillo Morales died of natural causes in Havana on November 11, 1926.
 He was 75 years old when he died.